![]() |

 Henry Andrews

-Link down?
-Would anyone like to write me something?
+Would anyone like to write me something about him?

 Sir Joseph Banks

 I have encountered Banks' influence as a biologist and agriculturist; in the Caribbean, Iceland, South Pacific and West Africa; at the Natural History Museum, Royal Botanic Gardens at Kew, Lincoln Cathedral and in The Fens, where he was a driving force in drainage projects and the straightening of the River Witham.
 Sir Joseph was elected President of the Royal Society in 1778.
 His estate at Revesby is said to contain some rare specimens which may owe their discovery to Banks.
 He was very influential in Lincolnshire, being involved, among other things, with schemes for the Horncastle and Sleaford Navigations.
-His town house in Horncastle now hosts shops and a branch of Lloyds TSB Bank!
+His town house in Horncastle now hosts a row of shops!

 With this in mind, further comment is limited to the following links.